 Funded through the Government's Industrial Strategy Challenge Fund, new and innovative autonomous vehicles being developed at the NOC are pushing the boundaries of how we explore our oceans.
-With capabilities allowing us to reach new depths, travel under ice, and collect data in some of the most environmentally hostile environments, autonomous vehicles are the future of marine science.
+With capabilities allowing us to travel greater distances, explore under ice, and collect data in some of the most challenging and hostile environments, autonomous vehicles are the future of marine science.

-To ensure the UK remains at the forefront of global marine science and technology innovation, the UK Government has made a £19m investment in marine robotics, focused at the NOC.
+To ensure the UK remains at the forefront of global marine science and technology innovation, the UK Government has made a £16million investment in marine robotics, focused at the NOC.

-Investment is also being made in novel sensor development, suitable for deployment on various submarine and surface platforms including the new MAS platforms developed through Oceanids.
+Investment is also being made in novel sensor development, suitable for deployment on various submarine and surface platforms, which will include the new MAS platforms developed through Oceanids.
 New equipment will also be procured to support the NERC–EPSRC Centre for Doctoral Training in ‘Smart and Autonomous Observing Systems’, called NEXUSS – ‘NEXt generation Unmanned System Science’.

-This investment will provide unprecedented capability in ocean observing for all of the UK marine science community, allowing a persistent presence in hostile, previously inaccessible environments, and providing a significant new capacity to tackle some fundamental global environmental science questions.
+This investment will provide unprecedented capability in ocean observing for all of the UK marine science community, allowing a persistent presence in hostile, previously inaccessible environments, and providing a significant new capacity to tackle some fundamental questions around global environmental science.

 Oceanids SRO, Julie Pringle-Stewart.